-INVENTORIES-Substantially all of the Company's inventories are valued at the lower of last-in, first-out (LIFO) cost or market.
+INVENTORIES--Substantially all of the Company's inventories are valued at the lower of last-in, first-out (LIFO) cost or market.
 If the first-in, first-out (FIFO) method of inventory accounting had been used by the Company for inventories valued at LIFO, inventories would have been \$1,009,586 and \$787,361 higher than reported at June 30, 2003 and 2002, respectively.
-The Company did not maintain any work-in-process inventories at June 30, 2003 and June 30, 2002.